 1. This moment is all there is.
-The past is gone and the future is not here yet.
-The present moment is everything you have, so be sure to immerse yourself in it.
+The past is gone, and the future is not here yet.
+The present moment is everything that you have, so be sure to immerse yourself in it.

-2. I don’t know everything, and that’s totally fine.
+2. Humility is the path to wisdom.
 To learn, you need to admit that you don’t know it all.
 In fact, not everything can be known, and that’s part of the beauty of life, which is an ongoing learning journey.

-3. Pain isn’t your enemy.
-It’s just a messenger trying to show you that there’s something amiss.
-So instead of hiding from your pain or suppressing it, face it and pay attention to what it has to show you, so that you can understand why it’s there and how to get rid of it.
+3. Pain is not your enemy.
+It’s just a messenger trying to convey to you that there’s something amiss.
+So, instead of suppressing or hiding from your pain, be sure to face it and pay attention to what it has to show you.
+For only this way will you be able to understand why it’s there and how to best deal with it.

 5. Money isn’t just neutral energy.
-As it exists today, money is creating artificial scarcity, which results in competition, inequality, poverty, greed, and violence (among other things).
+Due to the way money is created today, it inevitably produces artificial scarcity, which results in competition, inequality, poverty, greed, violence and environmental destruction.
 Therefore, money is quite a negative force in our world.

 6. Peace begins on your plate.
-Three times a day you can choose peace over violence — that is, with each meal you eat.
+A few times a day you can choose peace over violence — that is, with each meal that you eat.
 Is your food cruelty-free or does it involve unnecessary suffering and death?

 8. Don’t trust the mainstream media.
-Most big media companies are owned by people whose main intention is to emotionally manipulate you in order to keep you hypnotized, sell you lies and empty your pockets.
+Most of the popular media outlets are owned by power-hungry individuals, whose main intention is to manipulate your thought and behavior.

-10. You can’t change anyone.
-But your actions can inspire many to change.
+10. Live by example.
+You can’t change anyone, but your actions can inspire many to change.

 11. Mistakes are part of learning.
-Don’t fear making mistakes, for they have important things to teach you.
-But make sure you don’t repeat them.
+Don’t fear making mistakes, for they have many lessons to teach you.
+But be sure to admit them, and try your best not to repeat them.

 13. Simplicity is the key to living well.
-To live simply means to let go of what is unimportant and focus on what truly matters to your happiness and well-being.
+To live simply means to let go of what is unimportant and focus on what truly matters to your well-being.

 14. Think for yourself.
 If you don’t, someone else will think for you.

 15. We don’t have a true democracy.
-Casting a vote once every few years alone doesn’t give people much freedom in collective decision-making.
-Especially if you consider that what they vote for is nothing but power-hungry politicians who are lying to them in order to serve their vested interests.
+Casting a vote once every few years alone gives people extremely little political power in collective decision-making.
+Especially considering that those they vote for usually promise certain things before elections and do very different ones after they get elected.

 17. Books can be life-changing.
-You must have heard this countless times.
-But it’s totally true — some books have the power to turn your life upside down, in a tremendously positive way.
-Just make sure to carefully pick which books to read, otherwise they can be a waste of your time.
+Some books have the power to turn your life upside down, in a tremendously positive way.
+Just make sure that you pick carefully which books to read, otherwise they can be a waste of your time.

 18. Use your words wisely.
 Words can hurt or heal, so always be mindful of how you speak.

 19. Do no harm, but take no shit.
-Be kind and loving to your fellow human beings, but be smart enough to establish healthy boundaries in your relationships.
+Be kind and loving to your fellow humans, but also be smart enough to establish healthy boundaries in your relationships.

-21. Look fear in the eye.
-If you don’t, you will never overcome it.
+20. Look fear in the eye.
+If you don’t, it will always keep on haunting you.

-22. Take responsibility for your life.
-Don’t just sit cross-legged and blame others for your misfortunes.
+21. Take responsibility for your life.
+Don’t sit around and blame others for your misfortunes.
 You have much power in your hands to help shape your destiny.

-25. Question your beliefs.
-If followed blindly, they can ruin your life (and that of others).
+24. Question your beliefs.
+If followed blindly, beliefs can ruin your life, and that of others.

-27. Choose your friends carefully.
+28. Choose your friends carefully.
 The people we spend time with shape our lives.
-Choose to spend it with those who lift you up and not those who drag you down.
+Choose to spend most of it with those who try to lift you up, and not those who try to drag you down.

-28. There’s no such thing as the perfect relationship.
-But if your relationships are build with patience, love and care, they can enrich your life more than anything else.
+31. There’s no such thing as the perfect relationship.
+But if your relationships are built with patience, love and care, they can enrich your life more than anything else.